Experiences

 The Keillor House Museum Experience

 Looking for your roots?
-The Graydon Milton Library & Genealogy Centre at Keillor House Museum holds genealogical and historical materials related to Dorchester and the south east region and may be useful to researchers, writers and genealogists.
-Contact us for further information.
+The Graydon Milton Library & Genealogy Centre at Keillor House Museum holds genealogical and historical materials related to Dorchester and the south east region of New Brunswick and may be useful to researchers, writers and genealogists.
+Access to these materials is by appointment only and subject to availability.
+Contact us via email for further information.

 The St. James Textile Museum Experience